nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testplan.md

     * Opening Times

 ## Test Plan Management

+Pre test -
-* Arrange the meeting
+* Arrange the meeting date agreed by all
-* Ensure everyone is ready
+* Provide contact details for -
+    * DoS Lead
+    * Software Supplier - Product Lead
+    * Consumer service - Project Lead
+    * Provider service - Project Lead
+* Share Test Plan with all key stakeholders, including
+    * DoS Service(s) to be utilised
+* Verify all parties have completed the prerequisites

+Post test -
+* Brief review of test, stating sucess or failure
+* Document actions and next steps

 ## Test Run
+The steps below outline a typical test run but the agreed Test Plan should be adhered to.

+The recording of the session as a whole or snapshot of screens and log data should be taken where appropriate to verify functionality (especially, if being submitted for the SCAL) or record error data for later investigation.

+Steps in the test -
 *	Consumer system performs triage/consultation resulting in appropriate outcome code to make request of DoS Service
-*	Views DoS services
+*  Perform Service Discovery (DoS or alternative)
 *	Selects configured DoS service
 *	Selects option to initiate request for Slots
 *	View available slots
     *	Indicate where no slots are available to user
+*  Confirm slot data offered by the Provider is reflected on the Consumer system
-*	Slots outside of outcome code timeframe adhere to user type (Clinical/Non-clinical) requirements
+*	Verify slots outside of outcome code timeframe adhere to user type (Clinical/Non-clinical) requirements
-*	Select Slot
+*	Select slot
-*	Request Booking
+*	Request booking
     * Indication Booking has been made
-* User is able to Rebook
+*  Confirm booking exists in the Provider system
+*  Send referral
-*	User is able to Cancel booking
+*	Verify referral (supporting document) exists and marrys up to booking (Provider System)
-*	Referral is made
 *	Triage/consultation complete
 * SMS transferred to patient

+Additional test within Consultation
+*  Verify user is able to change the booking
+*	Verify user is able to cancel the booking

 After triage/consultation
 *	User is able to cancel booking outside of triage/consultation window

 ## Test Plan Resources